Traveler Lifestyle: How to Stay Active and Fit

 Choose an Activity That You Enjoy

 This requires an honest assessment of yourself.
+Are you struggling to stay healthy while on assignment?
 Do you have a group of friends who love to run, but you hate it?
 Do you think that going to the gym is the only way to exercise, but you dread going?
 Adjust your thinking about what qualifies as exercise.

 There are four types of exercise, here are some ideas for each: